b4sus/ml-course/README.md

 # mlplay
 My rework of th machine learning course from andrew ng into python
 # TODOs
-experimenting with housing prices: polynomial features behaving strange in cv
-Bsmt... features (and below) to be reviewed
+experimenting with housing prices and learning curves - cost function has to be made regularizable